emdeh/emdeh.github.io/_posts/2024-03-18-transformer-architecture-and-self-attention.md

 In summary, decoders are *uni-directional* because their *self-attention* layer is masked.
 Masking supports the *auto-regressive* nature of the generation process, ensuring that each step in generating the output can only use information from the steps that have already occurred.

+Decoder-only models are particularly useful at generative tasks, like text generation.

 ## Encoders-decoders
 Are also known as **sequence-to-sequence**.
-These models are good for generative tasks that are based on an input, such as translation summarisation.
+These models are good for generative tasks that are based on an input, such as translation or summarisation.

 # Self-Attention Layers
 **Attention layers** refers to any layer within a neural network that applies some form of the *attention mechanism*.
 Attention mechanisms allow models to focus on different parts of the input data with varying degrees of emphasis.